jbhall4291/fan-finder/README.md

 This project was initially built as part of a team of 4 (big shout out to Team Express!) during the amazing [Northcoders Full-Stack Software Developer Bootcamp](https://northcoders.com/) with the aim of demonstrating & developing the following skills:

-* Spiking our own choice of new technologies
+* Spiking our own choice of technologies
 * Building a React Native mobile app
+* Developing using pair programming & remote working as part of a small team
+* Use of Agile methodologies, inc. Kanban boards and daily Stand Ups
+* Implementing the Software Development Lifecycle framework

+The corresponding backend for this project can [be found here](https://github.com/jbhall4291/fan-finder-backend), which utilised the following skills:
 * Building a RESTful Web API
 * Interacting with Mongo databases
-* Developing using TDD, pair programming and remote working as part of a small team
+* Developing using TDD
-* Use of Agile methodologies, inc. Kanban boards and daily Stand Ups
-* Implementing the Software Development Lifecycle framework

 ## Features